What Foods Are in Africa? Traditional Dishes by Region

 Cooking Tips for African Dishes

-Whether you're new to African cooking or a seasoned chef, these tips will help you bring the flavors of the continent to your kitchen:
+Whether you're new to African cooking or a seasoned chef, these tips will help you bring authentic flavors to your kitchen:

 • Use fresh spices: Freshly ground spices will elevate your dishes more than pre-mixed ones.

-• Balance heat and flavor: African dishes can be spicy, but they’re often balanced with sweetness, acidity, or creaminess.
+• Balance heat and flavor: African dishes often combine spice with sweetness, acidity, or creaminess for complexity.

-• Marinate meats: Many African dishes rely on long marination times to infuse flavor into the meat.
+• Marinate proteins: Many African dishes benefit from long marination times to infuse flavor into meats.

 Cooking Spices